cazacov/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### Dropout ####

-The model contains two dropout layers between fully-connected ones which should also help with the regularisation.
+The model contains two dropout layers between fully-connected ones which should also help with the regularization.

 #### Check that model does not overfitt ###